nhomble/groupme.go/README.md

 go sdk for groupme

 ## Summary
-A simple sdk with no dependencies outside of the stdlib.
+A simple sdk for the [GroupMe API](https://dev.groupme.com/) with no dependencies outside of the stdlib.

 ## Usage
 ### Import